Ramiz Mamedov

-Ramiz Mamedov (Ramiz Məmmədov; Рамиз Мамедов; born 21 August 1972) is a retired Soviet and Russian football player of Azerbaijani descent, best known as a defender for Spartak Moscow in the 1990s.
+Ramiz Mamedov (Ramiz Məmmədov; Рамиз Мамедов; born 21 August 1972) is a Russian former professional footballer who played as a defender, notably for Spartak Moscow in the 1990s.

 Club career

 Mamedov's career as player started in 1991 and finished in 2003, during this time he played for Spartak Moscow, Arsenal Tula, Krylia Sovetov, FC Dynamo Kyiv, SK Sturm Graz, Volgar-Gazprom and Luch-Energiya.

 International career

 As a member of the Russia national under-21 football team, Mamedov competed at the 1994 UEFA European Under-21 Football Championship in France.
 They were defeated in the quarter-final by the France.

 On 17 August 1994, he was called up for the first time to the Russia national football team in a friendly against Austria.